Who are the trip leaders?

 A rising senior, Avery is working towards a degree in Sociology.
 Avery lived in the sustainable living community, Synergy House, and happy to answer any questions about these living communities on campus.
 Some of Avery's favorite parts of NSO is getting to know incoming students and reflection circles for students to ask questions to leaders.
 "NSO trips also create a great network on campus that allow you know people you people you would not necessarily know otherwise."
 Welcome class of 2017!

 After her own Priddy trip, Emily knew she wanted to lead an NSO trip in the future.
-Emily is a rising sophomore undecided about her future major.
+Emily is a rising sophomore and plans to major in Classics-English and minor in Math.
 As a sub-free student, Emily is happy to answer any questions about the sub-free community and provide support to fellow students.
 "I love CC and want to be able to make the incoming freshman as comfortable and excited about this new chapter in their lives as I possibly can."
 Welcome incoming students!

 Rebecca is a rising senior working towards a degree in Biology and Music.
 Being abroad this past year, Rebecca is excited to meet the new students at CC and happy to share her advice, experience, and insight about Colorado College and abroad programs.
 Her advice to first-years?
 Take advantage of "the incredible opportunities at this schol to get your voice heard and make an impact.
 If you have an idea about an independent study, a project, or a club, don't be afraid to make connections with faculty and friends to make it happen."